American Federation of Government Employees (AFGE) Local 3911 - Representing employees of the US EPA Region 2 (NY, NJ, PR & USVI)

 LEGISLATION

-Our local has advocated to the elected officials that represent our members in Region 2 to vote for the Protect America's Workforce Act ("PAWA"), which if signed into law would protect federal workers' collective bargaining rights.
+Our local has advocated to the elected representatives in Region 2 to ask that they vote for the Protect America's Workforce Act ("PAWA"), which if signed into law would protect federal workers' collective bargaining rights.

 PAWA was passed by the House of Representatives on December 11, 2025.
 It is now in committee in the Senate.